 Some teens who have struggled emotionally and socially have turned to drugs in an attempt to solve their problems.
 However, this inevitably creates more difficulties in the aftermath and often involves the forfeiting of healthy family relationships, education, friendships, and overall well-being.
-Whether a drug problem starts with poor coping skills or because of depression or anxiety, it is an obstacle that merits close individual attention.
+Whether a drug problem starts with poor coping skills or through self-medication for depression or anxiety, it is an obstacle that merits close individual attention.
 This is where Vista Sage steps in.

 Not every student at Vista struggles with drug and alcohol dependence.
 Those that do, however, will benefit from robust individualized support provided by full-time substance use therapists.
 Anchored by strong therapeutic relationships with these clinicians, students will engage in cognitive based assignments on topics such as triggers, addictive patterns, coping skills, self-empowerment and value discrepancy.

 Vista employs fully-licensed substance abuse professionals.
 These individuals specifically target root problems and sort through the obstacles that have contributed to drug use.
 Upon admission to the program this professional - in tandem with the primary therapist, full time psychiatrist, and prior psychological testing - will help determine the level of substance abuse that is to be addressed in therapy.